Canadian English: History

+The growth of Canadian media, including television, film, and literature, has also played a role in shaping Canadian English.
+Chambers (1998) notes that Canadian media has helped to create new words and expressions that reflect Canadian culture and values.
+Canadian institutions, such as the CBC and the Canadian Oxford Dictionary, have also played a role in promoting and defining Canadian English.

+In addition to these influences, Canadian English has also been minorly shaped by Indigenous languages.
+Indigenous words such as moose, toboggan, kayak, skookum, and moccasin have become part of the Canadian English lexicon.

 Canadian English is the product of five waves of immigration and settlement over a period of more than two centuries.
 The first large wave of permanent English-speaking settlement in Canada, and linguistically the most important, was the influx of Loyalists fleeing the American Revolution, chiefly from the Mid-Atlantic States—as such, Canadian English is believed by some scholars to have derived from northern American English.
 Canadian English has been developing features of its own since the early 19th century.
 The second wave from Britain and Ireland was encouraged to settle in Canada after the War of 1812 by the governors of Canada, who were worried about American dominance and influence among its citizens.
-Further waves of immigration from around the globe peaked in 1910, 1960 and at the present time had a lesser influence, but they did make Canada a multicultural country, ready to accept linguistic change from around the world during the current period of globalization.
+Further waves of immigration from around the globe peaking in 1910, 1960, and at the present time had a lesser influence, but they did make Canada a multicultural country, ready to accept linguistic change from around the world during the current period of globalization.

-The languages of Aboriginal peoples in Canada started to influence European languages used in Canada even before widespread settlement took place, and the French of Lower Canada provided vocabulary, with words such as toque and portage, to the English of Upper Canada.
+The languages of Aboriginal peoples in Canada started to influence European languages used in Canada even before widespread settlement took place, and the French of Lower Canada provided vocabulary, with words such as tuque and portage, to the English of Upper Canada.

-While the process of the making of Canadian English—its documentation and codification—goes back to the 1930s, the 1960s were the key period.
-Like other social developments in Canada, the general acceptance of Canadian English has taken its time.
-According to a recent study, a noticeable shift in public discourse can only be seen in the middle of the first decade of the 2000s, when Canadian English was seen as a "given", generally accepted default variety, while before such statements were usually "balanced" by doubts.
+Overall, the history of Canadian English is a reflection of the country's diverse linguistic and cultural heritage.
+While Canadian English has borrowed many words and expressions from other languages, it has also developed its own unique vocabulary and pronunciation that reflects the country's distinct identity.

 Historical linguistics

-Studies on earlier forms of English in Canada are rare, yet connections with other work to historical linguistics can be forged.
-An overview of diachronic work on Canadian English, or diachronically relevant work, is Dollinger (2012, updated to 2017).
+Studies on earlier forms of English in Canada are rare.
+An overview of diachronic work on Canadian English, or diachronically relevant work, is Dollinger.
 Until the 2000s, basically all commentators on the history of CanE have argued from the "language-external" history, i.e. social and political history.
 An exception has been in the area of lexis, where Avis et al.'s 1967 Dictionary of Canadianisms on Historical Principles offered real-time historical data through its quotations.
-Recently, historical linguists have started to study earlier Canadian English with historical linguistic data.
+Starting in the 2000s, historical linguists have started to study earlier Canadian English with historical linguistic data.
 DCHP-1 is now available in open access.
 Most notably, Dollinger (2008) pioneered the historical corpus linguistic approach for English in Canada with CONTE (Corpus of Early Ontario English, 1776–1849) and offers a developmental scenario for 18th- and 19th-century Ontario.
-Recently, Reuter (2015), with a 19th-century newspaper corpus from Ontario, has confirmed the scenario laid out in Dollinger (2008).